 The type of veneer, or the thin layer of hardwood applied on top of your base material, will impact the price as well.
 The most affordable option is a laminate veneer, made of plastic and bonded to a composite base, to give your cabinets a real wood look.
 A high-quality, solid wood veneer, made of (you guessed it) wood, will be more expensive.

 Room and cabinet design

 New hardware is another cost factor to consider.
-If you're changing out door knobs and drawer pulls, expect to pay between $2-$4 for each knob on average.
-For new door hinges, the average national cost is between $4-$20 per hinge on average.
+If you're changing out doorknobs and drawer pulls, expect to pay between $2-$4 for each knob.
+For new door hinges, the cost may range from $4-$20 per hinge.

 A full cabinet refacing takes less time than replacing them.
 Refacing kitchen cabinets will take a professional about a week, tops.
 You can keep using the kitchen during most of the work.